What Habits Worsen ADHD?

 Introduction

 ADHD, or Attention-Deficit/Hyperactivity Disorder, affects attention, motivation, and emotional regulation.
-While genetics and neurobiology play major roles, daily habits and lifestyle choices can significantly influence how symptoms show up and how manageable they feel.
-Understanding what habits worsen ADHD can help individuals make intentional adjustments that support focus, energy, and mental clarity.
+While genetics and neurobiology play major roles, daily habits and lifestyle choices significantly influence how symptoms show up.
+Understanding what habits worsen ADHD helps you make intentional adjustments that support focus, energy, and mental clarity.

 Common Lifestyle Factors That Affect ADHD